RouHim/binvec/README.md

 </p>

 <p align="center">
-    <i>BinVec is a graphical program that converts raster graphics into vector graphics using various parameters.
-BinVec is available for Linux, macOS, and Windows.</i>
+    <i>BinVec is a graphical program that converts raster graphics into vector graphics with real-time previews.
+BinVec is built with Rust and is available for Linux only.</i>
 </p>

 ## Features

-* Convert raster graphics to vector graphics using various parameters such as threshold, smoothing, and simplification.
+* Convert raster graphics to vector graphics with live previewing
-* Support binary and color vector graphics.
+* Two conversion modes:
+  * Black and white vectorization with threshold adjustment
+  * Color vectorization with customizable color count and gradient steps
+* Advanced configuration options:
+  * Binarization threshold control
+  * Alpha channel handling
+  * Speckle filtering
+  * Color precision control
+  * Black/white inversion
+* One-click SVG export to the same location as the source image
-* Support for multiple input formats including PNG, JPEG, GIF.
+* Support for multiple input formats: PNG, JPEG, GIF, BMP, WebP, ICO, TIFF, AVIF, PNM, DDS, TGA
-* Intuitive graphical user interface with preview window and real-time updates.
+* Built with Rust using the Iced UI toolkit for a responsive and native feel
+* Automatic updates

 ## Screenshot